zvonimirfras/touchless-system-controller/README.md

 ## Install and run

-I found `leapd` to be somewhat unstable so ZTSC contains a convenient script to keep it running.
+I found `leapd` to be somewhat unstable on my machine so ZTSC contains a convenient script to keep it running.

 Run on one terminal:
 ```bash